 In 1945, the pre-war Sea Fisheries Institute association was reactivated.
 On 28th October 1947, it formally became a scientific institute supervised by the Ministry of Navigation.
 The newly created Sea Fisheries Institute took over the property of the pre-war association under the same name.
 Conducting research into marine fisheries was one of the main tasks of the Institute.
 On 1st January 1949, the Sea Fisheries Laboratory was officially incorporated into the Sea Fisheries Institute in Gdynia.
 Until 1990, the building at the end of the South Pier was the main headquarters of the Institute.
 In 1991, it was transferred to the building in 1 Kołłątaja Street in Gdynia.

 In 2000, the Sea Fisheries Institute changed its supervisor for the Ministry of Agriculture and Rural Development.
-Since 2015, it has been under the supervision of the Ministry of Maritime Economy and Inland Navigation.
+From 2015 to Oct 2020, it was under the supervision of the Ministry of Maritime Economy and Inland Navigation, and for a short time of the Ministry of Infrastructure.
+Since 2020, it has been supervised by the Minister of Agriculture and Rural Development.
 In June 2011, according to a government order, the Sea Fisheries Institute gained the status of a National Research Institute and, at the same time, joined the exclusive group of other such institutes in Poland.

 Gdynia was not or is not the only location for the NMFRI’s field operation.
 Soon after the end of World War II, the Institute had two branches, which were later transformed into departments.
 One of them was located in Szczecin (and existed until 1952), while the other one was in Kołobrzeg (transformed into a field unit in 1976).
 In 1950, the Sea Fisheries Institute established an Ichthyological Laboratory in Trzebież, which was supervised by the Kołobrzeg Department.
 In 1952, it was transferred to Świnoujście, where a Department of the Institute was opened.
 In 1999 the Świnoujście Department was renamed the Research Station.
 It has been functioning under this name until today.